nevilly/digital-Ads/README.md

 To use the Digital-ads website, follow these steps:

 1. Download and install the latest release XAMPP. https://www.apachefriends.org/fr/download.html
-2. create database in Mysql and import file named database which will find it in documentation folder in
-3. Take file sql database file from documentation folder and import to Mysql

 2. Clone the repo: git clone https://github.com/nevilly/digital-Ads.git
-3.

 ## Setup